< Home

 Objectives:

-Identify risk factors from CT imaging and signalment of brachycephalic dogs prior to BOAS surgery.
-Evaluate breed differences for prevalence of BOAS-related skull and airway morphology.
+To identify risk factors based on CT imaging and signalment of brachycephalic dogs before BOAS surgery and evaluate breed differences for the prevalence of BOAS-related skull and airway morphology.

 Methods:

-Signalment and preoperative CT imaging parameters, including skull, palate and airway morphology measures, and presence of preoperative pulmonary pathology were evaluated for association with occurrence of minor (regurgitation/vomiting) or major (re-intubation, postoperative pneumonia or tracheostomy) complications, or death.
-French bulldogs (FB), English bulldogs (EB), pugs, and “other” brachycephalic breeds were compared for incidence of complications and association with CT-measured parameters
+Signalment and preoperative CT imaging parameters, including skull, palate, and airway morphology measurements, and the presence of preoperative pulmonary pathology were evaluated for association with minor (regurgitation/vomiting) or major (re-intubation, postoperative pneumonia or tracheostomy) complications or death.
+French bulldogs (FB), English bulldogs (EB), pugs, and “other” brachycephalic breeds were compared for incidence of complications and their association with CT-measured parameters.

 Results:

-209 dogs (108 FB, 27 EB, 55 pugs, 19 others) were included.
-Minor complications were experienced in 59.8% of cases, with FB (OR=1.9, p=0.0001) more likely to experience them.
-Major complications were experienced in 7.2% of cases, but no association with any variable was identified.
-Death was seen in 3.4% of cases with EB more likely (14.8% mortality) to die following BOAS surgery (OR=3.2, p=0.003).
-No CT-measured parameter was associated with complications/death.
-Nasal cross-sectional airway areas were lower and palate lengths were longer in EB than other breeds (p<0.014).
-Palate thickness and Brachycephalic index were greater in FB than other breeds (p<0.026).
-Palate thickness and length were shorter for pugs than other breeds.
+The study included 209 dogs (108 FB, 27 EB, 55 pugs, 19 others).
+Minor complications occurred in 59.8% of the cases, with FB (OR=1.9, P=0.0001) more likely to experience them than other breeds.
+Major complications occurred in 7.2% of the cases; however, no association with any variable was identified.
+Death occurred in 3.4% of the cases with EB more likely to die following BOAS surgery (14.8% mortality) than other breeds (OR=3.2, P=0.003).
+No CT-measured parameter was associated with complications or death.
+Nasal cross-sectional airway areas were lower, and the palates were longer in EB than in other breeds (P<0.014).
+The palate thickness and Brachycephalic index were greater in FB than in other breeds (P<0.026).
+The palate thickness and length were smaller in pugs than in other breeds.

 Conclusions:

-Preoperative CT airway measurements didn’t identify any association with risk of acute perioperative complications or death in BOAS surgical cases, but did identify significant differences in conformation between EB, FB and pugs.
-FB are more likely to have vomiting/regurgitation perioperatively and EB are more likely to die following BOAS surgery.
+Airway measurements on preoperative CT images were not associated with the risk of acute perioperative complications or death in dogs undergoing BOAS surgery; however, we identified significant differences in conformation between EB, FB, and pugs.
+FBs were more likely to experience vomiting/regurgitation perioperatively, while EBs were more likely to die following BOAS surgery.

 Back to the top of the page ^